nicolehao34/Functional-Analysis-of-NTKs-Sobolev-Spaces/README.md

 The goal of this project is to characterize/study the interplay between neural network architecture, optimization dynamics, and approximation error in high-dimensional function spaces, with applications to learning solution operators of PDEs.

+Work in Progress!
+I will add the code for numerical experiments soon :)
 ---

 ## Some background info on Operator Learning